POOJA-ANAND-KUMAR/SmartHomeThermostat/README.md

-# SmartHomeThermostata
+# SmartHomeThermostat
-A low budget home thermostat using arduino framework
+A low budget home thermostat using arduino framework.